Honey bees in chimney structures

-Honey bees in chimney stacks are very common these days.
+Honey bees in chimney structures are very common these days.

 We attend more live bee removals with honey bees in chimney stacks than we do any other type of live honey bee cut-out removal and relocation – you can see more on this at Why honey bees like chimneys where we explain why honey bees are so attracted to chimneys, and other high locations on properties.